SurajPatil369/Homejam/README.md

 # Homejam
 Class Api for Student and Teacher

-## Use The api by send request to host :
+## Use The api by sending request to following host :
 [https://homejam-class.herokuapp.com/ ]